g-spawnPL/ckau-book-custom-systems/README.md

 You must use a unique <name> field when adding a new system if you wish to keep the old one in addition.
 However, if using duplicate shortnames is a necessity and you still want the new and old system to exist simultaneously, you can also put both systems in a single CFG file.

+once implemented in your system you can use our Emulationstation Theme for Batocera, RetroBat, EmuELEC : https://github.com/CkauNui/ckau-book

 ## Credits

 - CFG autor: